SaanidhyaM/Alien-Comm-Classifier/README.md

 prediction skill has become.
 You thus log all your conversations, observe the number of fingers and the existence of tails for these new aliens in test.csv.
-Your goal is to identify the species of aliens in test.csv based on the intercepted messages, number of fingers, and presence of a tail.
-Submit a result.csv file only containing a column titled ’Species’ that contains species for each row of test.csv based on your predictions.
-This part will be graded on the accuracy of the predictions in the result.csv file and the approach and cleanliness of your solution (solution.ipynb).
-Ensure that your approach is clearly written with comments and markdown cells in the python notebook that you submit.
+Your goal is to identify the species of aliens in test.csv based on the intercepted messages, number of fingers, and presence of a tail with a result.csv file only containing a column titled ’Species’ that contains species for each row of test.csv based on your predictions.